Brudihawo/hue_controller/README.md

-A Simple CLI for controlling hue Lamps
+A simple CLI for controlling Hue lamps